hpc-carpentry/hpc-shell/_episodes/05-scripts.md

 ```
 {: .output}

-There's actually even a shortcut to run on all files of a particular type, say all `.gz` files:
+There's a shortcut to run on all files of a particular type, say all `.gz` files:

 ```
 #!/bin/bash